• Skip to primary navigation

 One of my categories isn't showing

-2. If the shortcode doesn't find a category featured image for the category, it will not show
+- If the FSRI block doesn't find a category featured image for the category, it will not show

 We considered adding a placeholder image for all categories without images set, as well as displaying categories without posts, but decided that this would be a bad user experience for visitors.